theRealAph/ScopeLocals/README.md

   It is unfortunately common for developers to forget to remove a `ThreadLocal`, or even just to reset it to `null`.
-Indeed, for programs that rely on the unconstrained mutability of `ThreadLocal` there may be no clear point at which it is safe to call `remove()`.
+Indeed, for programs that rely on the unconstrained mutability of `ThreadLocal`, there may be no clear point at which it is safe to call `remove()`.
 This can lead to a long-term memory leak.
 Even though the program may have long since moved on from having any use for an object referenced from the `ThreadLocal`, it will not be